 Below is SQL command to check the ASM instance.
 Click here for sample output.

 SQL> select instance_name,status from v$instance; prompt$$$$$$$**Welcome to DBsGuru!**Share Learn Grow**$$$$$$$ OR [oracle@dbsguru-nc ~]$ srvctl status asm

 Now again for shutting down the ASM instance we have to connect to ASM with the same process by setting the ORACLE_SID= +ASM.
-Next we’ve to check the ASM status. if it’s in STARTED state then we’re good to shutdown the instance.
+Next, we’ve to check the ASM status. if it’s in the STARTED state then we’re good to shutdown the instance.

 Below SQL query we can use to shutdown the ASM.